The Cosmic Distance Scale

 Also in 2004, a team using both the Hubble Space Telescope and the Keck Observatory discovered a galaxy that is believed to be about 13 billion years away from us.
 It was found when observing the galaxy cluster Abell 2218.
 The light from the distant galaxy was visible because of gravitational lensing.
 The very distant object is the one circled.
 For more information, check out this press release.

 Then there's the infrared James Webb Space Telescope.
 If you recall, Hubble has near infrared capability, but not mid-infrared, and for objects with very high redshifts, to see these most distant of objects would require a powerful telescope with mid-infrared capability.
-JWST will be able to see farther and deeper than was ever possible before.
+JWST will be able to see back to the first luminous objects to be born after the Big Bang.

 In fact, one of JWST objectives is to look even further back, to just 200 million years after the Big Bang.
 One model of galaxy evolution has the first galaxies forming then and we need JWST to test this theoretical prediction!